-Concurrently with this offering of debentures, we are offering, by means of a separate prospectus supplement and accompanying prospectus, 4,050,000 shares of our class A common stock, 1,600,000 of which are being borrowed by an affiliate of Credit Suisse Securities (USA) LLC, a managing underwriter in this offering, and 2,450,000 of which are being underwritten by the underwriters of this offering and offered to the public at a price of \$ per share.
-We refer to the portion of the concurrent class A common stock offering for which are being underwritten by the underwritten equity offering.
-"We estimate that the net proceeds from the sale of shares by us in the underwritten equity offering as fater deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be \$165.1 million, assuming the underwriters' overallotment option in that offering is not exercised.
+Concurrently with this offering of debentures, we are offering, by means of a separate prospectus supplement and accompanying prospectus, 4,250,000 shares of our class A common stock, 1,800,000 of which are being borrowed by an affiliate of Credit Suisse Securities (USA) LLC, a managing underwriter in this offering, and 2,450,000 of which are being underwritten by the underwritters of this offering and offered to the public at a price of \$64.50 per share.
+We refer to the portion of the concurrent class A common stock offering for which we will receive cash proceeds as the "underwritten equity offering."
+We estimate that the net proceeds from the sale of shares by us in the underwritten equity offering is not exercised.
 We will not receive any proceeds from the borrowing of class A common stock by the affiliate of Credit Suisse Securities (USA) LLC, but we will receive from that affiliate a nominal lending fee for the use of those shares.
 See "Description of Share Lending Agreement" and "Underwriting."
-This affiliate has agreed to use the borrowed shares to initially facilitate the establishment by investors in the debentures and potentially certain other of our securities, of hedge positions in such securities.
-Up to the borrowed shares may be used to facilitate such transactions on a delayed basis at any time prior to the termination of the agreement relating to the borrowed shares.
+This affiliate has agreed to use the borrowed shares to facilitate the establishment by investors in the debentures, and certain other of our securities, of hedge positions in such securities.
+Up to 400,000 of the borrowed shares may be used to facilitate such transactions on a delayed basis at any time prior to the termination of the agreement relating to the borrowed shares.

 Our class A common stock is listed on The Nasdaq Global Market under the symbol "SPWR."
-The last reported sale price of our class A common stock on July 18, 2007 was \$70.00 per share.
+The last reported sale price of our class A common stock on July 25, 2007 was \$65.76 per share.